wonsunahn/CS1632_Summer2020/exercises/4/README.md

 ## What to do

-In order to determine the "hot spots" of the application, you will need to run a profiler such as VisualVM (download at https://visualvm.github.io/).
+In order to determine the "hot spots" of the application, you will need to run a profiler such as VisualVM (https://visualvm.github.io/).
 Using the profiler, determine a method you can modify to measurably increase the speed of the application without modifying behavior.